dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 .. literalinclude:: logs_detail_betalactamase/dials.reindex.cmd

-This outputs the file :file:`reindexed_reflections.refl` which we now use as input to downstream programs, in place of the original :file:`indexed.refl`.
+This outputs the file :file:`reindexed.refl` which we now use as input to downstream programs, in place of the original :file:`indexed.refl`.